Please follow the steps below before your immigrant visa interview at the U.S. Embassy in Riga, Latvia.

 Rescheduling or cancelling your interview

-If you are unable to attend your appointment, please contact the embassy by phone or email to request a new appointment date.
+If you are unable to attend your appointment, please create an account at ustraveldocs.com (Select Latvia – Immigrant Visa) and reschedule your appointment for a later date.
 To avoid potential processing delays, we encourage all applicants to attend the interview appointment on the date assigned.
 If you are a DV applicant and choose to postpone your interview towards the end of the program year, there is no guarantee that a visa will still be available on the date of your rescheduled interview.
 Please carefully consult the Visa Bulletin before you decide to reschedule your interview.

-Please note: Rescheduling is only possible on a date after your assigned appointment.
+Please note: Rescheduling is only possible for a later date after your initial appointment.

 Security screening procedures